 It is very important to properly treat ingrown toenails so that they don't turn into a more serious problem.
 There are a few home remedies for ingrown toenails that may help you speed up the recovery process.

-“Ingrown toenail” is the most common term used to refer to a nail condition called onychocryptosis.
+Onychocryptosis is the technical term for what we know as “ingrown toenails”.
 This problem tends to being very painful and quite unpleasant, and mainly affects the big toenail, causing swelling and, in most cases, infection.
 In today’s article we’ll find out how to treat ingrown toenails correctly.

-It is very important to properly treat ingrown toenails so that they don’t turn into a more serious problem.
+It’s very important to treat ingrown toenails correctly so that they don’t turn into a more serious problem.
 That’s why we’ve put together the following article detailing the entire treatment process for ingrown nails, as well as a few tips to alleviate the pain caused by this problem.

-- First of all, you should look for a large recipient in which you can soak your feet in hot water for about 15 or 20 minutes.
+- First of all, you should look for a large bowl to be able to soak your feet in hot water for about 15 or 20 minutes.
 This part of the treatment is aimed at alleviating pain and, above all, preventing possible infection in the affected area.
 You can use a bit of anti-bacterial soap for better results.

-- After about 20 minutes has gone by, dry off your feet and slide a string of floss under the nail.
-You should perform this treatment on a regular basis, and also make sure to change the floss each day so that the nail can grow above the skin.
+- After about 20 minutes, dry off your feet and slide a string of floss under the nail.
+You should perform this treatment on a regular basis.
+Make sure you change the floss each day so that the nail can grow above the skin.

 - Cut your nails with a straight nail clipper and file them to a square shape without any kind of border.
 Try not to cut your nails in a round shape, because this increases your risk of ingrown toenails.